plinck/bamazon/README.md

 2. When a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

-3. The logic is in `supervisor.js` but is called from the mainMenu in index.js (or you can run directly without going through the mainMenu):
+3. The logic is in `supervisor.js` but is called from the mainMenu in index.js.

 4. `View Product Sales by Department` displays a summarized table in their terminal/bash window.
 Use the table below as a guide.